 - Are there any props you’d like to take photos with?
-This is a simple question, but it can help you take your boudoir photos to the next level.
+(This is a simple question, but it can help you take your boudoir photos to the next level.)

-6. Don’t Hesitate to Avoid Awkwardness
+2. Communicate Well to Avoid Awkwardness

-When posing in lingerie, the last thing your model will want is awkward silence or hesitation.
-Even if you pause to think about an idea, she might take it as a bad sign and feel out of place.
+If you often work with clients, many of them likely aren’t professional models.
+And when posing in lingerie, the last thing your model will want is awkward silence or hesitation.
+Even if you pause to think about an idea, they might take it as a bad sign and feel out of place.